What We Support

 - We define public scholarship as: Scholarly activity (research and creative activity, teaching and learning, equity and leadership) that aims to have a positive public impact by improving the well-being of individuals, communities, and/or the planet.

-- At this time, we are not able to co-sponsor community-led activities or individual pursuits.
+- At this time, we are not able to provide funding for community-led activities or individual pursuits.

 What We Offer